khulnasoft-lab/gopkg/README.md

 $ gopkg up
 ```

-This will recurse over the packages looking for other projects managed by Glide,
+This will recurse over the packages looking for other projects managed by Gopkg,
 Godep, gb, gom, and GPM.
 When one is found those packages will be installed as needed.

 A `gopkg.lock` file will be created or updated with the dependencies pinned to